 - membership details

 - financial details

 Who is collecting it and how is it collected?

 Any member of the LINK staff team may collect your personal data during the course of their work and via interactions with members, supporters, complainants, enquirers, advisers and representatives of other organisations.

 If you are a supporter of LINK and are known to us through signing up to receive, or participate in a campaign, LINK will record your name, email address, and postcode (for the purpose of sending you geographically relevant information).
-This information will be processed via MailChimp (an industry-standard bulk email system) in order to maintain your subscription on our mailing list.
+This information will be processed via MailChimp (or other similar industry standard bulk email system) in order to maintain your subscription on our mailing list.
 For those who are supporters only your information will not be entered in to our online outlook database.
 Your information will not be used for any other purpose and is not shared with any external organisations.
-You can unsubscribe from our mailing list or update your information whenever you wish by clicking an unsubscribe link in any of our emails or by emailing email@example.com
+You can unsubscribe from our mailing list or update your information whenever you wish by clicking an unsubscribe link in any of our emails or by emailing firstname.lastname@example.org

 Using your information

 - Let you know what we are working on

 - Send you our weekly monitoring, monthly e-bulletin and other electronic communications

 - Invite you to LINK events, or other 3rd party events that we think may be of interest